djmunoz/disk_models/README.rst

 **************************************************************************************
-disk_3d_models - Sets of routines to setup three-dimensional models of accretion disks
+disk_models - Sets of routines to setup three-dimensional models of accretion disks
 **************************************************************************************

 .. class:: no-web